-Deputy attorney general who defended Trump in hush money trial named acting Librarian of Congress
+Deputy attorney general who defended Trump in hush money trial named acting librarian of Congress

-Blanche replaces longtime librarian Carla Hayden, whom the White House fired last week amid criticism from some conservatives that she was advancing a "woke" agenda.
-She was nominated by Democratic President Barack Obama in 2015.
+The Copyright Office is overseen by the Library of Congress, which holds a vast archive of books and historical documents.
+Perlmutter's office recently released a report examining whether artificial intelligence companies can use copyrighted materials to "train" their AI systems and then compete in the same market as the human-made works they were trained on.

+The AP obtained an internal memo sent by Robert Randolph Newlen, who had been serving as acting librarian, saying that Congress was “engaged” with the White House about Blanche's appointment and that the Library had not yet “received direction from Congress about how to move forward.”

-Blanche was named the number two Justice Department official after serving as a criminal defense attorney defending Trump against two cases brought by the Justice Department during the Biden administration.
-Blanche is a former federal prosecutor who was a key figure on Trump’s defense team in his New York hush money trial, which ended in a conviction on 34 felony counts.
+Blanche was named the No. 2 Justice Department official after serving as Trump's criminal defense attorney in two cases brought by the DOJ during the Biden administration.
+He is a former federal prosecutor who was a key figure on Trump’s defense team in his New York hush money trial, which ended in a conviction on 34 felony counts.

+Hayden's dismissal was widely condemned by Democrats and by many who worked with Hayden, the first Black person and the first woman to be named librarian of Congress.
+Ada Limon, who served three years as U.S. poet laureate after Hayden chose her in 2022, said last week that "Dr. Carla Hayden is the kindest, brightest, most generous Librarian of Congress we could have hoped for as a nation."

 Associated Press writers Seung Min Kim, Alanna Durkin Richer and Eric Tucker in Washington contributed to this report.